pabloturati/CS344-Assignment2/README.md

 Refer to the contents of `compileApp.sh` for a detailed command list on how to manually compile using command line.
 Notice that this project was designed to be compiled with GNU99 standards.

+### Option 3.
+Compile and run in sigle step

+`compileApp.sh` accepts the flag `-e`, in which case it will compile, generate the executable and immediately run it.
+To do this run:

+`$ compileApp.sh -e`

 ## Run procedure

 Once the application executable has been created `movies_by_year`.
 It can be run as follows:

 `$ ./movies_by_year`

+To compile and run in a single step run: `$ compileApp.sh -e`

+## Input File data structure

-Where movies_sample_file must be a comma-separated file (.csv) with the following structure and application data type interpretation:
+Files used as input must be a comma-separated file (.csv) with the following structure and application data type interpretation:

  - **Movie Title** :: string
  - **Year** :: integer number